Nathan827x/ProjectSummaries/PoliticanStock.md

 ## Where To Find

-This is where to find the project if it is currently available
+I will update this with a link once the project is up and runnning.
+Stay tuned :)